lydieusang/cv-nlp-resources/README.md

 A curated collection of tools, models, datasets, and papers in **Computer Vision** and **Natural Language Processing (NLP)**.

+Note: Date presents resource last updated date, or the retrieval date if the first one was not found.

 ## 🧭 Table of Contents

 - [Data Acquisition](#data-acquisition)